sw360/sw360bdpImportService/readme.md

+This repository is not maintained anymore, archived and only available for referential purposes.
+Please do not use this code as is and be aware that it might contain issues, which are not looked after anymore.

 ### How to Add a New Portlet to Liferay

 On the wiki page [Deploy Liferay](https://github.com/sw360/sw360portal/wiki/Deploy-Liferay), it is described how to deploy the lar-files to Liferay.
 Nevertheless, the administrator